ReneFabricius/weighted_ensembles/README.md

 Usage of the algorithm is demonstrated in a colab notebook https://colab.research.google.com/drive/1dRccNaxzeRmPnXDKOzvXLmXs1Ovg2Tu3?usp=sharing

 Experiments with the Weighted Linear Ensemble are avilable in the repositories https://github.com/ReneFabricius/cifar_ens_2021 and https://github.com/ReneFabricius/ILSVRC2012_ens.
+Demo of the ensemble combining four networks trained on ImageNet1k is hosted at https://huggingface.co/spaces/fabricius/WLEnsemble.